This page contains affiliate links. Learn more.

 One of the decent places to eat is Blue Sky Restaurant where I used to enjoy my breakfast.

 It took some days to be able to arrange the meeting and while waiting I did some excursions around the area.
 Indian Museum, Victoria Memorial and Mother Teresa’s Kalighat Home for the Dying are all at manageable distance.

-Also the head office of Indian Board of Alternative Medicines is just few block away from Elgin road where the Banerji clinic is located.
+Also the head office of Indian Board of Alternative Medicines is just few blocks away from Elgin road where the Banerji clinic is located.
 It’s easy to take a bus at the western end of Sudder Street to those quarters.
-The bus will stop at the western end of Elgin road and to reach Kalighat it’s better to take a metro.
-But if it’s a national holiday BEWARE the metro will get extremely cramped and that was the first time I really felt claustrophobic in a public transport when I realized the closest doors to me were jammed and I was pushed far from the functioning ones and I had to fight my way out squeezing everyone in front of me.
+The bus will stop at the western end of Elgin road, but to reach Kalighat it’s better to take a metro.
+But if it’s a national holiday BEWARE the metro will get extremely cramped and that was the first time I really felt claustrophobic in a public transport.
+I realized I was pushed far from the functioning doors as the closest doors to me were jammed and I eventually had to fight my way out squeezing everyone in front of me.
 Crowded metros are daily life for millions of people in India and China and even in some Western metropoles, but this was something on another level.
 That video is not made by me, but it conveys the feeling.

 Is it really tenable to say they beat the best cancer hospitals in the world?

 The reception and departmentalization of the clinic looked a bit chaotic at first and as a foreign visitor I had to pass by the queue in order to find someone to talk.
 Despite the first impression they have managed to handle the masses of people reasonably well.
 Some even come and stay over night there at the spot to get in among the first ones when they open in the morning.